 Nina has been a resident of Charleston since 1965.
 She is active with various environmental activities in the community, other nonprofit board positions over the years include The Nature Conservancy, Kanawha Pastoral Counseling Center, CAMC Foundation, and the Clay Center.
 Nina has horses, chickens and a couple of “pound puppies” in her backyard.
 She is passionately dedicated to clean air and clean water and is a compulsive recycler!

-Bren is the Litigation Director at Mountain State Justice, Inc., a non-profit legal service firm that primarily represents low income consumers in foreclosure and predatory lending cases.
-He is also a Board Member of Appalachian Mountain Advocates, Manna Mean, Inc., and a vestry member for St. John’s Episcopal Church, in Charleston, WV.
-His hobbies include hiking, snowboarding, running, golf, and softball.
+Bren is the Litigation Director at Mountain State Justice, Inc., a non-profit legal service firm that provides legal advocacy on behalf of low-income West Virginians to ensure access to the civil justice system for the vindication and protection of their rights.
+He is also a Board Member and Treasurer of Appalachian Mountain Advocates, and Treasurer for St. John’s Episcopal Church, in Charleston, WV.
+His hobbies include hiking, snowboarding and golf.

 Bradley acts as Director of Legal Services and Administrative Counsel to the Supreme Court of Appeals of West Virginia.
 In personal life, Bradley is dedicated to expanding outdoor opportunities in Southern West Virginia, serving as the President of the Kanawha Valley Trail Alliance (KV Trails) and the West Virginia Interscholastic Cycling league (WV NICA).
 He also serves on the board of the Kanawha State Forest Foundation and is an active member of its Trail Committee.
 Bradley believes that expanding access to outdoor experiences can improve the quality of life in every community.
 His hobbies include mountain biking, snowboarding, skiing, hiking, and camping with his wife and two daughters.

-John has a background in Forestry and Wildlife Sciences, bringing these expertise to our board of directors.
-He has served on other boards including: Tygart Valley Lions Club, Elkins Pool Committee, Mountaineer Chapter of Trout Unlimited, Elkins Chapter of Ducks Unlimited.
-John has been an Orvis-endorsed fly-fishing guide since 2010 for Elk River Touring Center in Slaty Fork, WV.
+John has a strong background in Forestry and Wildlife Sciences, bringing this expertise to our board of directors.
+He currently serves on the board of Partnerscapes (partnerscspes.org) and is the Vice President of the Mountaineer Chapter of Trout Unlimited.
+John has served on other boards including: Tygart Valley Lions Club, Elkins Pool Committee, and Elkins Chapter of Ducks Unlimited.
+John has been an Orvis-endorsed fly-fishing guide since 2010 for Elk River Touring Center in Slaty Fork, WV and also guides at Harman’s Cabins.
 He’s also an avid waterfowl hunter that trains retrievers and loves to introduce young hunters to the sport.
 He has coached for over 40 years and continues to coach the Randolph Area YMCA Swim team (RAYS).
-He has been a member of the Canaan Valley Resort’s Courtesy Patrol for more than 20 years.
-John has been married to Jean Lowry Schmidt since July 1981, with two adult children and one grandchild.
+John has been married to Jean Lowry Schmidt since July 1981, with two adult children and two grandchildren.
+John and Jean enrolled nearly 43 acres of their forest in the Family Forest Carbon Program in 2023 and an additional 11 acres is enrolled in a combined Partners for Fish and Wildlife (USFWS)/EQIP (NRCS) project to provide pollinator habitat and improve forest health via the removal of non-native invasive shrubs.